slifin/breeze/README.md

 ## About

-Seed is a framework aimed at PHP developers to encourage a style of code that helps signal intent of code.
+Seed is a framework to encourage a style of code that helps signal intent of code.

 ## Name Things